 I am trying to evaluate the barriers of online security and privacy to people with cognitive disabilities.
+This work will help inform the effort of the W3C’s Cognitive and Learning Disabilities Accessibility Task Force to recommend standards on how to make online security and privacy more accessible.

 I am struggling with how to go about this evaluation.
 It is a daunting task to come up with common barriers and solution recommendations across: